 Imagine being imprisoned and tortured for speaking out against your government – at just 16 years old.
 For Marina Nemat, there was no need to imagine.
 In 1979, she was arrested by the Iranian government for attending protests and writing articles about the new government’s oppressive policies.
 She spent more than two years in Evin prison, where she was tortured and very nearly executed.
 In 1991, Nemat emigrated to Canada and eventually decided to speak out about her experience.
 She has written two books and now regularly speaks at high schools, universities and conferences around the world about our right – what she sees as our duty, in fact – to speak out against injustice.
 In 2007, Nemat was awarded the first Human Dignity Prize, given annually by the European Parliament and the cultural association Europa 2004 to celebrate those working toward a world free of intolerance and social injustice.

-With a determination to spread awareness and build support for the issue of missing and murdered Indigenous women in Canada, Jaime Black created The REDress Project.
+With a determination to spread awareness and build support for the issue of missing and murdered Indigenous women in Canada, Jaime Black created The REDress Project - will open in a new tab.
 Hundreds of red dresses were collected through community donations and installed in public spaces across Canada as a visual reminder of the many women and girls who have died or disappeared.
 Several of these dresses can be viewed at the Museum, and it is one our most talked-about exhibits.
 The REDress Project is sparking countless conversations about missing and murdered Indigenous women and girls.
 These are conversations that Canadians need to have – and Jaime Black’s artwork is helping move the dialogue forward.

 Today, women across Canada have the right to vote in all elections.
 But that right wasn’t just given to women – it had to be won.
 Nellie McClung was instrumental in making Manitoba the first Canadian province to give some women the vote in 1916 – over a hundred years ago.
 But that was only the tip of the iceberg.
 McClung never stopped advocating for the rights of Canadians and worked all her life as an activist, author and politician.
 McClung was one of the “Famous Five” – a group of women who convinced the courts to finally recognize women as persons under the law in 1929.